DKambich/MouseMaze/README.md

 	Hunter - It starts at a random cell in the maze and selects a random unvisited neighbor.
 If an unvisited neighbor is found, it removes the wall between the current cell and the neighbor cell, then moves to the neighbor cell.
 If there are no unvisited neighbors for the current cell (i.e. the maze has double back on itself) the algorithm switches to hunt mode.
-It goes through the maze in row-column fashion, checking if the current cell has any visited cell.
+It goes through the maze in row-column order, checking if the current cell has any visited cell.
 Once it has found a cell with a visited neighbor, it removes the wall between them.
 Then the current cell begins the 'random walk' again, looking for unvisited neighbors.
 This repeats until all cells are visited.